 Strategy for last minute orders

 Even with an excellent plan A, there should always be a plan B to cover your back.
-Survey shows that 77 percent of customers are planning to do last minute holiday shopping, and all of them expect to receive their orders on time.
+Survey shows that 77 percent of customers are planning to do last minute holiday shopping.
+Furthermore, all of them expect to receive their orders on time.
 Large enterprises like Amazon and Walmart handle the problem by offering the buy-online-pick-in-store model when shippers purchase online and pick their order in the nearest brick-and-mortar store.
 Small businesses should prepare for the last day of the shopping season by triple checking of all the systems and planning ahead inventory and staff needs.

 Define deadlines clearly